akka/akka-persistence-jdbc/README.md

 ## 1.1.5 (2015-05-12)
  - Akka 2.3.10 -> 2.3.11
  - MySQL snapshot statement now uses `INSERT INTO ..
 ON DUPLICATE UPDATE` for `upserts`
- - Merged Issue #21 [mwkohout](https://github.com/mwkohout) Use a ParameterBinder to pass snapshot into the merge statement and get rid of the stored procedure, thanks!
+ - Merged Issue #21 [mwkohout][mwkohout] Use a ParameterBinder to pass snapshot into the merge statement and get rid of the stored procedure, thanks!

 ## 1.1.4 (2015-05-06)
  - ScalikeJDBC 2.2.5 -> 2.2.6
  - Akka 2.3.9 -> 2.3.10
  - Switched back to a Java 7 binary, to support Java 7 and higher based projects, we need a strategy though when [Scala 2.12](http://www.scala-lang.org/news/2.12-roadmap) will be released.
- - Merged Issue #20 [mwkohout](https://github.com/mwkohout) Use apache commons codec Base64 vs the java8-only java.util.Base64 for Java 7 based projects, thanks!
+ - Merged Issue #20 [mwkohout][mwkohout] Use apache commons codec Base64 vs the java8-only java.util.Base64 for Java 7 based projects, thanks!

 ## 1.1.3 (2015-04-15)
  - ScalikeJDBC 2.2.4 -> 2.2.5